Two preprocessor directives allow you to repeatedly issue copies of the same block of assembly code.

 .AENDW

-comparison works exactly the same way as for .AIF
+comparison works exactly the same way as for .AIF, with the same

 comparison operators (see Conditionals).